Fix it Friday with Sheffield Hallam University experts

 To book your half-hour slot with an academic, click 'register' and choose your relevant topic/academic.
 A member of staff from Sheffield Hallam will then be in contact to arrange a time slot between 8:30am–10:30am on Friday 12 January.
 If you have any questions, please contact email@example.com

-Dr Chris Roast, Reader in the Department of Arts, Computing, Engineering and Sciences
+Dr Chris Roast, Reader in the Department of Science, Technology and Arts

 Dr Roast has been an active researcher in computing for over 20 years, with a focus on applied research that looks at the design of innovative and potentially disruptive technology.
 His research interests are in human factors and the design of appropriate and acceptable technology for users.